apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

 ``fsiz``
     The size of the file (*n* bytes) as seen by the origin server.

+.. _ms:

+``{Milestone field name}ms``
+    The timestamp in milliseconds of a specific milestone for this request. see :c:func:`TSHttpTxnMilestoneGet` for milestone names.

+.. _msdms

+``{Milestone field name1-Milestone field name2}msdms``
+    The difference in milliseconds of between two milestones. see :c:func:`TSHttpTxnMilestoneGet` for milestone names.

 .. _pfsc:

 ``pfsc``
-    The proxy finish status code; specifies whether the Traffic Server request to the origin server was successfully completed (``FIN``), interrupted (``INTR``) or timed out (``TIMEOUT``).
+    The proxy finish status code; specifies whether the |TS|
+    request to the origin server was successfully completed (``FIN``), interrupted (``INTR``) or timed out (``TIMEOUT``).

 .. _phn:

 ``phn``
-    The hostname of the Traffic Server that generated the log entry in collated log files.
+    The hostname of the |TS| that generated the log entry in collated log files.

 .. _phi:

 ``phi``
-    The IP of the Traffic Server that generated the log entry in collated log files.
+    The IP of the |TS| that generated the log entry in collated log files.

 .. _phr:

 ``phr``
-    The proxy hierarchy route; the route Traffic Server used to retrieve the object.
+    The proxy hierarchy route; the route |TS| used to retrieve the object.

 .. _php:

 ``php``
-    The TCP port number that Traffic Server served this request from.
+    The TCP port number that |TS| served this request from.

 .. _piid:

 ``piid``
    The plugin ID for the transaction.
 This is set for plugin driven transactions via :c:func:`TSHttpConnectWithPluginId`.

 .. _pitag: